 You can read the adopted Boroondara City Council Governance Rules on our Governance Rules page.

-1. Processes and procedures for how any online Council meetings are carried out.
+1. Change to the processes and procedures for how any online Council meetings are carried out.

-Changes to this rule will formalise how Councillors can attend meetings electronically.
+Changes to this rule formalised how Councillors can attend meetings electronically.
 This includes audio and visual requirements to make sure Councillors can participate in Council meetings that need to be carried out online.